16 Questions that help you decide if you want to be a Business Analyst

 LN Mishra: Hello everyone.

-Satish: Founder of Adaptive Processes, thank you for joining in sir.
+Satish: Founder of Adaptive US, thank you for joining in sir.

 LN Mishra: Thank you.